IBM/aihwkit/docs/source/using_pytorch.rst

   applies a linear transformation to the input data.
 It is the counterpart of PyTorch `nn.Linear`_ layer.

+* :class:`~aihwkit.nn.layers.conv.AnalogConv1d`:
+  applies a 1D convolution over an input signal composed of several input planes.
+It is the counterpart of PyTorch `nn.Conv1d`_ layer.

 * :class:`~aihwkit.nn.layers.conv.AnalogConv2d`:
   applies a 2D convolution over an input signal composed of several input planes.
 It is the counterpart of PyTorch `nn.Conv2d`_ layer.

+* :class:`~aihwkit.nn.layers.conv.AnalogConv3d`:
+  applies a 3D convolution over an input signal composed of several input planes.
+It is the counterpart of PyTorch `nn.Conv3d`_ layer.

 Using analog layers
 ~~~~~~~~~~~~~~~~~~~